dannydave/COMP5000/README.md

 Overview

-This project is part of a university coursework aimed at developing a database system for a local food delivery service in the USA.
+This project is aimed at developing a database system for a local food delivery service in the USA.
 The delivery service currently stores order information in CSV files, but the goal is to transition to a more structured and efficient database solution using SQLite.

 Project Objectives